appliedtechnology/precourse-git-checkup/kilroyDevs.md

   > No quote
 - Markus Gustafsson
   > Neither did I...
 - Filipe Forssblad
   > But does one really need to know the definition of recursion to live a good life?
+- Robert de Best
+> If you read this, it worked.